Kansas–Nebraska Act: Effect on American Indian tribes

 Before the organization of the Kansas–Nebraska territory in 1854, the Kansas and Nebraska Territories were consolidated as part of the Indian Territory.
-Throughout the 1830s, large-scale relocations of American Indian tribes to the Indian Territory took place, with many Southeastern nations removed to present-day Oklahoma, a process ordered by the Indian Removal Act of 1830 and also known as the Trail of Tears, and many Midwestern nations removed by way of the treaty to present-day Kansas.
+Throughout the 1830s, the United States engaged in large-scale relocations of American Indian tribes to the Indian Territory, with many Southeastern nations removed to present-day Oklahoma, a process ordered by the Indian Removal Act of 1830 and also known as the Trail of Tears, and many Midwestern nations removed by way of the treaty to present-day Kansas.
 Among the latter were the Shawnee, Delaware, Kickapoo, Kaskaskia and Peoria, Ioway, and Miami.
 The passing of the Kansas–Nebraska Act came into direct conflict with the relocations.
 White American settlers from both the free-soil North and pro-slavery South flooded the Northern Indian Territory, hoping to influence the vote on slavery that would come following the admittance of Kansas and, to a lesser extent, Nebraska to the United States.

-To avoid and/or alleviate the reservation-settlement problem, further treaty negotiations were attempted with the tribes of Kansas and Nebraska.
+To address the reservation-settlement problem, US officials attempted further treaty negotiations with the tribes of Kansas and Nebraska.
 In 1854 alone, the U.S. agreed to acquire lands in Kansas or Nebraska from several tribes including the Kickapoo, Delaware, Omaha, Shawnee, Otoe and Missouri, Miami, and Kaskaskia and Peoria.
 In exchange for their land cessions, the tribes largely received small reservations in the Indian Territory of Oklahoma or Kansas in some cases.

 For the nations that remained in Kansas beyond 1854, the Kansas–Nebraska Act introduced a host of other problems.
 In 1855, white "squatters" built the city of Leavenworth on the Delaware reservation without the consent of either Delaware or the US government.
 When Commissioner of Indian Affairs George Manypenny ordered military support in removing the squatters, both the military and the squatters refused to comply, undermining both Federal authority and the treaties in place with Delaware.
-In addition to the violations of treaty agreements, other promises made were not being kept.
-Construction and infrastructure improvement projects dedicated to nearly every treaty, for example, took a great deal longer than expected.
-Beyond that, however, the most damaging violation by white American settlers was the mistreatment of American Indians and their properties.
-Personal maltreatment, destroyed property, and deforestation have all been cited.
+Construction and infrastructure improvement projects promised in nearly every treaty, for example, took a great deal longer to complete than expected.
+Perhaps the most damaging violation by white American settlers was the mistreatment of American Indians and their properties.
+Numerous episodes of personal maltreatment, destroyed property, and deforestation at the hands of squatters were reported.
 Furthermore, the squatters' premature and illegal settlement of the Kansas Territory jeopardized the value of the land, and with it the future of the Indian tribes living on them.
 Because treaties were land cessions and purchases, the value of the land handed over to the Federal government was critical to the payment received by a given Indian nation.
 Deforestation, destruction of property, and other general injuries to the land lowered the value of the territories that were ceded by the Kansas Territory Indian tribes.